Main Content

 How is the housing market now in terms of the numbers?

-SoCal home prices shifted downward on average for the first time this year based on data for Los Angeles, San Bernardino, Riverside, and Orange Counties.
+SoCal home prices are up 7.75% on average for the year based on CRMLS data for Los Angeles, San Bernardino, Riverside, and Orange Counties.

 Prices: